HaderAC/GreatReadMe/README.md

 ## Description
+:computer:
-* To create a ReadMe file from the command line using Node.js.
+* To create a ReadMe file from the command line using Node.js

 ## Installation Instructions

-* create a package.json by installing inquire and fs into your main folder than require them from your index.js. initialize a fucntion in the index js to then generate the markdown in a seperate js file.
-Run the program using node index.js and that will generate the ReadMe.md file
+:keyboard:
+* Create a package.json by installing inquirer and fs into the main folder of the project,in an index.js file first requiere the necessary packes of inquirer, fs and a markdown, follow by  creating an array of questions, a function to write the read me and  a function to run the program and finally a function to initialize the program.
+Make sure in the generate markdown.js file you use the apropriate parameter set by the inquire property to call the data and return it.

 ## Usage

-* Answer the questions that are prompted.
+* Answer the quiestions that are prompted and make sure not to press enter until the answer is completed.

 ## Contribution Guidelines

-* No contributing guidelines provided.
+* No contribution guidelines provided.

 ## Test Instructions

 * npm test

 # License Information